Dogs and Fireworks – Essential Advice For Ca...

 Preventative training methods

 The best way to prevent dog separation anxiety is to teach your dog from a puppy.
-If he is used to spending time alone he will be calm and patient, instead of it coming as a shock and causing stress.
+If it is used to spending time alone it will be calm and patient, instead of it coming as a shock and causing stress.

 Using stair gates can make the process easier on your dog, as it keeps them at a distance without shutting them away completely.
 This method is fantastic if you don’t want your dog going into certain rooms while you’re out.
-Putting your dog’s bed and favourite toys in with him will make him feel more comfortable and put him at ease, as well as alleviating boredom.
+Putting your dog’s bed and favourite toys in with it will make it feel more comfortable and put it at ease, as well as alleviating boredom.
 Leaving a radio on can also help your dog’s loneliness.
-As well as providing a human voice for company, it can prevent outside noises from startling him.
+As well as providing a human voice for company, it can prevent outside noises from startling it.

 Ultimately, dog separation anxiety can be prevented with obedience training at a young age, but time and patience can also help older dogs become more at ease with being left alone.